Aspose/apireference.aspose.com/content/sites/aspose/drawing/english/net/system.drawing.drawing2d/graphicspath/graphicspath/_index.md

 ---
-title: GraphicsPath.GraphicsPath
+title: GraphicsPath
 second_title: Aspose.Drawing for .NET API Reference
-description: GraphicsPath constructor.
-Initializes a new instance of the GraphicsPath class with a FillMode value of Alternate
+description:
 type: docs
 weight: 10
 url: /net/system.drawing.drawing2d/graphicspath/graphicspath/
 ---
-## GraphicsPath() {#constructor}
+## GraphicsPath constructor (1 of 6)

 Initializes a new instance of the GraphicsPath class with a FillMode value of Alternate.